-Distributions to common stockholders are recorded on the ex-dividend date.
-The amount to be paid out as a distribution is determined by the Board of Directors.
+(g) Dividends and distributions to common stockholders are recorded on the ex-dividend date.
+The amount to be paid out as a dividend is determined by the Board of Directors.
 Net realized capital gains, if any, generally are distributed at least annually, although the Company may decide to retain such capital gains for investment.

 The Company has adopted a dividend reinvestment plan that provides for reinvestment of distributions on behalf of stockholders, unless a stockholder elects to receive cash.
-As a result, if the Board of Directors authorizes, and the Company declares, a cash distribution, then stockholders who have not "opted out" of the dividend reinvestment plan will have their cash distributions automatically reinvested in additional shares of Common Stock, rather than receiving the cash distributions.
+As a result, if the Board of Directors authorizes, and the Company declares, a cash dividend, then stockholders who have not "opted out" of the dividend reinvestment plan will have their cash dividends automatically reinvested in additional shares of Common Stock, rather than receiving the cash dividends.